swiz23/multi_agent_planner/README.md

 ### Future Work

 Although this package contains a good amount of features, there are a couple things that can make it even better.
 For example, right now, it is not so easy to add obstacles into the world.
 However, adding another service in the *motion_planner_node* to take in two integers describing a node position and which would subsequently modify the grid could be a solution.
-Secondly, a unit test could be created to make sure the algorithm works as expected for various starting and goal poses.
+Secondly, more unit tests could be created to make sure the algorithm works as expected for various starting and goal poses.